Thalidomide is a targeted therapy drug. It is used to treat myeloma.

 - If you plan to travel abroad, check whether the country you are visiting has any special rules about thalidomide.

-You must not get pregnant or make someone pregnant while having thalidomide and for a while after treatment finishes.
-This is because thalidomide can cause birth defects in developing babies.
+You must not become pregnant or make someone pregnant while taking thalidomide.
+This is because it may cause severe abnormalities in developing babies.

-You will have to take part in a pregnancy prevention programme while taking thalidomide.
+You will take part in a pregnancy prevention programme during treatment.
 Even if you do not think you are at risk of getting pregnant or making someone pregnant, you may still be included in this programme.
 You can talk to your doctor or specialist nurse about this.

-Your doctor or specialist nurse will ask you to sign a consent form once you have read the information.
+Your doctor or specialist nurse will give you information about the risks of thalidomide and pregnancy.
+They will ask you to sign a consent form once you have read the information.

-If during treatment, you think you might be pregnant or have made someone pregnant, contact your doctor or specialist nurse straight away.
+If you think you may be pregnant at any time during your treatment, contact your doctor or specialist nurse straight away.

 Your doctor can give you drugs to help control some side effects.
 It is important to take them exactly as your nurse or pharmacist explains.
 This means they will be more likely to work for you.
 Your nurse will give you advice about managing your side effects.
 After your treatment is over, most side effects start to improve.